The Ultra

 4. Will there be accommodation at the finish?

-Inverness has many fine accommodation options and includes hostels, hotels, campsites, B&B’s and AirBnB’s.
-It will be the responsibility of entrants to arrange these.
+Conwy Town and County have many fine accommodation options which includes hostels, hotels, campsites, B&B’s and AirBnB’s.

 5. Is it really a race?